 Note that while binding does reduce the volume of the pelvis, bleeding can still extend into the retroperitoneum if the fracture has disrupted the parapelvic fascia, limiting any tamponade effect that pelvic binding might have.

 There are various commercially available pelvic binding devices.
-The most commonly used binder in the Northern Region is the “Sam Pelvic Sling”
+The two most commonly used binder in the Northern Region are the “SAM” and the “Prometheus” pelvic splints.

-Application technique can be seen in this video
+Application technique of the SAM splint can be seen in this video

 If no binder is available, an improvised device can be fashioned using a sheet tied with towel clips anteriorly.